 To make it easy for the Indian citizens to apply for Aadhaar cards , the UIDAI has opened several Aadhaar Card Enrolment Centres in the country.
 These centres are present in almost all the regions and are run by registrars appointed by the UIDAI.

-Steps to find Aadhaar Card Enrolment Centre:
+How to locate Aadhaar Card Enrolment Centre near you

 States/UT under NPR:

 - Dadra and Nagar Haveli

 Private Agencies Stopping Aadhaar Enrollment

 The decision to hand-over all the Aadhaar related work to post offices and government agencies is enforcing many of the private agencies to shut down their centres.
 At Kolkata, this transition have bought in piles of work for the government bodies, as the last day for the centes to operate is 31 December 2017.

 However, the regime has turned out to be painful for many as the systems are still not in place.
 Individuals who are trying to update the card and calling the banks or government bodies are not getting any response.
 In fact, the centre has approved a sum of Rs.2,000 crore for setting up Aadhaar centres in post offices.
 To facilitate the Aadhaar services across 24,000 post offices and 12,000 government banks, it will take a little while.